Rapids Water Park

-Rapids Water Park is a water park in Riviera Beach, Florida, United States, that occupies 30 acres.
+Rapids Water Park is a water park in Riviera Beach, Florida, United States.

 The park includes 42 slides and attractions, including a wave pool (up to six-foot waves), dual seven-story speed slides, and a quarter-mile lazy river.
-There are also slides for children and toddlers.
+Slides are available for children and toddlers.

 History

-The park was founded in 1979, on 4 acre of land with four water slides.
-It has since grown to 30 acre, housing 35 slides, among other water-related attractions.
+The park was founded in 1979, on 4 acre with four water slides.
+It grew to 30 acre, housing 35 slides, among other water-related attractions.
 In 2009, the park bought 2.2 acre just north of the park for $2.2 million.

 Rapids Water Park celebrated its 30th anniversary in 2009, inviting the racecar driver Danica Patrick to the park for the festivities.